NVL 33 — How to Sell Your Novel: Query Letters, Synopses, and Elevator Pitches

 Instructor(s): Shirin Yim Leos

-This course requires a commitment to writing (up to 1,000 words) between classes and to reading and commenting on the work of others (up to 3,000 words).
+This course is designed primarily for writers of narrative work—any genre of novel, novel-in-stories, and narrative memoir.
+The information covered will be less applicable to anthologies of short fiction or poetry, and to most nonfiction.
+Participation requires a commitment to writing between classes (up to 1,000 words) and to reading closely and commenting carefully on the work of others (up to 5,000 words).

 SHIRIN YIM LEOS